-Amid criticism, Centre says it will release fresh draft of Broadcast bill after consultations
+Centre withdraws new draft of Broadcast bill amid criticism by press bodies, activists

 Sign up for our daily newsletter

-The Centre’s statement on Monday, however, only mentions the first draft of the bill that was made public on November 10, and does not make any reference to the latest draft that was reportedly shared with select stakeholders last month.
+The Centre’s statement, however, only mentions the first draft of the bill that was made public on November 10, and does not make any reference to the latest draft that was reportedly shared with select stakeholders last month.

 The Centre had not released the latest draft of the bill publicly, which had led journalists and activists to call for wider consultations.